JosephLongworth/Merge_Demonstartion/readme.txt

 1. Original message from master

-2. A meddage to be changed in both branches
+2. A message to be changed in both branches

+3. Main branche commit post braching